Last updated on November 27th, 2018

-According to current safety index by Numbeo, Canberra proves to be the safest city with score of 75.59 and Townsville to be the worst at 37.39.
-The two big cities Sydney and Melbourne are nearly same, however Melbourne’s reputation slowly going south due to frequent gang-related violence lately.
+According to the current safety index by Numbeo, Canberra proves to be the safest city with a score of 75.59 and Townsville to be the worst at 37.39.
+The two big cities Sydney and Melbourne are nearly the same, however, Melbourne’s reputation slowly going south due to frequent gang-related violence lately.

 This is not really a prime factor in choosing a city, however an important one.
 For example, a sports-loving person will probably get bored to live in Canberra.
 At the same time, peace loving person may find Sydney too crowded and fast.
 Similarly, if you love nightlife, Adelaide won’t be high on your list.

-If I compare cities in Australia to cities in India, Sydney would be like Mumbai – popular world over, financial hub, iconic and full of energy.
+If I compare cities in Australia to cities in India, Sydney would be like Mumbai – busy and chaotic financial hub but iconic and full of energy.
 Melbourne would be like Bangalore – a lot of gardens and greenery, lots of sports, festivals and cultural events, a bit slow compared to Sydney but still with it’s own character.
-Brisbane is probably like Pondicherry – great weather, nice beaches and peaceful life.
-Gold coast is like Goa – highly popular with tourists, lot of sunshine, full of tourist attractions and great beaches.
+Brisbane is probably like Pondicherry – great weather, nice beaches and a peaceful life.
+Gold coast is like Goa – highly popular with tourists, a lot of sunshine, full of tourist attractions and great beaches.

 Perth is more like Chennai – hot (but not humid) weather, nice beaches but far away from other cities.
 Adelaide is like Pune – sleepy and small town, nice weather, quiet and a little bit boring.
 Canberra obviously is like Delhi, full of government offices, memorials, politicians and a lot of public servants.
 As I said earlier, it is a matter of preference.
 If you are can’t decide between two cities even after all the other parameter, you can use this as a tiebreaker.